MLblog/jads_kaggle/CONTRIBUTING.md

 In order to test your understanding of the proposed process you can try a rather minimal contribution:
 Follow the guidelines provided above and make a pull request to add your name in the contributors list found in `README.md`

+# Pulling changes performed by others

+*As we are working on the project, others might be doing the same.
+In order to be able to benefit from their work we need a way to access it in our copy of the codebase, which is easy in Git using `git pull`.*

+Others are obviously submitting pull requests on the original repository, not in our fork.
+Our local copy is by default only connected with our own fork because this is where we cloned from.
+Online repositories are called `remote`s and the default `remote` is called `origin`.
+Therefore if we now check the connected remotes by running `git remote -v`, we will only see our own fork named `origin`.
+In order to connect our local copy with the original remote as well, we can issue `git remote add base https://github.com/MLblog/jads_kaggle.git` where `base` is the name we select for this new `remote`.
+From now on everytime we want to `push` or `pull` changes we can do so by specifying the `remote` and branch.
+For example in order to get changes performed by others we can do: `git pull base master`.
+In order to `push` our branch called `my-feature` to our fork we can run `git push origin my-feature`.
+Please note that you don't have permission to `push` to `base` (try and see what happens), instead you need to `push` into `origin` and submit a PR as explained above.

+# Resolving Conflicts

+*ToDo*

 ## Learning Resources
 The aforementioned process assumes a basic understanding of certain software tools.
 The list below will serve as a reference for present and future contributors of the project.